- China Tours +

 Read some photography tips for minority villages in Guizhou.

 Miao women in Xijiang wear elegant and glittering silver ornaments.
 On festival days they wear large neck rings, necklaces, earrings, bracelets, beads and sheaths of engraved silver.

-Famous festivals include the Lusheng Festival, the Miao New Year and Sisters' Meal Festival.
+The village is a center for grand Miao festivals and celebrations.
+Miao people from surrounding villages gather in Xijiang for such celebrations.
+Famous festivals include the Lusheng Festival, Miao New Year and the Sisters' Meal Festival.
 Song and dance are a major part of these festivals.

 Check the dates of some ethnic festivals.